 When a preexisting headache syndrome is worsened in association with a psychiatric disorder, the patient can be diagnosed either with the preexisting headache disorder or as a headache attributed to the psychiatric disorder.
 The particular diagnosis of headache attributed to psychiatric disorder becomes definite only when headache resolves or improves after effective treatment or resolution of the psychiatric disorder.
 Criteria for these coded diagnoses are now available:

 12.1 Headache attributed to somatization disorder

 A. Headache, no typical characteristics known, fulfilling criterion C

 1. History of many physical complaints beginning before the age of 30 that occur over a period of several years and result in treatment being sought and significant impairment in social, occupational, or other important areas of functioning

-2. At least 4 pain symptoms, 2 nonpain gastrointestinal symptoms, 1 sexual or reproductive symptom, and 1 pseudoneurologic symptom
+2. At least four pain symptoms, two nonpain gastrointestinal symptoms, one sexual or reproductive symptom, and one pseudoneurologic symptom

 3. After appropriate investigation, each of these symptoms cannot be fully explained by a known general medical condition or the direct effects of a substance or medication; or, if there is a related medical condition, the complaints or impairment are in excess of what would be expected from the history, examination or laboratory findings